-- Syncing enables you to browse smoothly on all your devices.
+- Syncing and data enable you to browse smoothly on all your devices.

-However, Google has questioned its privacy policies and practices with no satisfactory answer in return.
-Hence, it is not the best option if you’re skeptical about your privacy.
+However, Google has questioned its privacy policies and practices with no satisfactory answer.
+Hence, it is not the best option if you’re skeptical about privacy.

 Although Google Chrome dominates the digital market, Firefox comes a close second.
-With its brilliant speed and unique features, it has been developed to serve its users in the best possible way.
+With its brilliant speed and unique features, it has been developed to serve its users best.

 To name a few of Firefox’s remarkable features are:

 - With the pop-up video mode with PiP, you can watch videos while working.

 - It doesn’t collect any of your data.

 Firefox is built to protect your privacy and give you the best possible experience.
 However, it has bugs that still need fixing.